widoz/github-artifacts-action/README.md

 - `command` Pass the command the action has to use to build the artifacts.
 Default to `yarn build`.
 - `target-dir` Pass the director where the action has to store the artifacts.
 Default to `build`.
+- `can-push` Pass the boolean indicating if the assets can be pushed or not.
+Default to `true`.

 ## Workflow Example